-Profits and losses on trading-purpose transactions are recognized on a trade date basis, and recorded as "Trading profits" and "Trading losses."
-Both accounts include interest received or paid during the fiscal year.
-The year-on-year valuation differences of securities and money claims are also recorded in the above-mentioned accounts.
+"Trading income" and "Trading losses" include interest received or paid during the fiscal year.
+The year-on-year valuation differences of securities and monetary claims are also recorded in the above-mentioned accounts.
 As for the derivatives, assuming that the settlement will be made in cash, the year-on-year valuation differences are also recorded in the above-mentioned accounts.

-- (2) Standards for recognition and measurement of securities - (a) Debt securities that consolidated subsidiaries have the positive intent and ability to hold to maturity are classified as held-to-maturity securities and are carried at amortized cost (straight-line method) using the moving-average method.
+(2) Standards for recognition and measurement of securities

+- (a) Debt securities that consolidated subsidiaries have the positive intent and ability to hold to maturity are classified as held-to-maturity securities and are carried at amortized cost (straight-line method) using the moving-average method.
 Investments in unconsolidated subsidiaries and affiliates that are not accounted for by the equity method are carried at cost using the moving-average method.
 Securities other than trading purpose securities, held-to-maturity securities and investments in unconsolidated subsidiaries and affiliates are classified as "other securities" (available-for-sale securities).
 Stocks in other securities that have market prices are carried at their average market prices during the final month of the fiscal year, and bonds and others that have market prices are carried at their fiscal year-end market prices (cost of securities sold is calculated using primarily the moving-average method).
 Other securities with no available market prices are carried at cost or amortized cost using the moving-average method.
-Net unrealized gains (losses) on other securities, net of income taxes, are included in "Net assets." - (b) Securities included in money held in trust are carried in the same method as in (1) and (2) (a) above.

-(3) Standards for recognition and measurement of derivative transactions
+Net unrealized gains (losses) on other securities, net of income taxes, are included in "Net assets." - (b) Securities included in money held in trust are carried in the same method as in (1) and (2) (a) above. - (3) Standards for recognition and measurement of derivative transactions

-Derivative transactions, excluding those classified as trading derivatives, are carried at fair value, though some consolidated overseas subsidiaries account for derivative transactions in accordance with their local accounting standards.
+Derivative transactions, excluding those classified as trading derivatives, are carried at fair value.